galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 FASTA format is very simple and is commonly used as input to phylogenetic inference programs.

 > <comment-title>FASTA format</comment-title>
-> The FASTA (pronounced like "faster" (not sounding the 'r'!) or Fast-Eh) format work as follows:
+> The FASTA (pronounced like "faster" (not sounding the 'r'!) or Fast-Eh to rhyme with the first letter of the alphabet) format works as follows:
 > 1. each sequence has a name, which appears one its own line after a "greater-than" sign '>'
 > 2. the next line(s) contain the sequence for that name; continuing either until the next sequence name line, or the end of the file.
 >